 With Franklin Telephone’s EXCLUSIVE SnapNet Internet service, you’ll receive blazing fast speeds and a reliable connection.
 And our standard SnapNet service includes up to 4 e-mail addresses* and 250 MB of mail storage**!

-Residential customers can choose from four packages with download speeds up to 8 Mbps, and business customers can choose from seven packages with download speeds up to 10 Mbps.
+Residential customers can choose download speeds up to 20 Mbps, and business customers can choose download speeds up to 50 Mbps!

 Prices start at just $25.99 a month with HUGE savings when you add Internet service to your phone and cable TV service.
 In fact, when you take all three Snap services, you can pay less than $10 a month for your Internet!